 Kindle Create helps you format your Kindle ebook quickly and easily.

-But stability is much better now and Amazon has been slowly adding new features since it merged Createspace into KDP.
-While still in beta, Kindle Create can now format paperback books as well.
+The program has improved a lot over the years, and Amazon has added new features since it merged Createspace into KDP.
+You can now format paperback books with the app.

 How to get Kindle Create

 If you are not familiar with it, here is a short Kindle Create review and a how-to guide to get you started.

 Go to your KDP dashboard and make sure you are logged in.

 In the help section, navigate to Tools and Resources.